OpenFieldAutomation-OFA/teknic_hardware/README.md

 ```

 ## Motor Setup
 The motor should be setup with the ClearView software.
-The details can be found in the [User Manual](https://teknic.com/files/downloads/Clearpath-SC%20User%20Manual.pdf).
+The details can be found in the Teknic [User Manual](https://teknic.com/files/downloads/Clearpath-SC%20User%20Manual.pdf).
 Make sure that the motor is tuned and homing parameters are set up.

+An example motor configuration file can be found in [our main repo](https://github.com/OpenFieldAutomation-OFA/ros-weed-control/tree/main/.motor_params/teknic).

 ## Interrupting Moves
-This package uses the sFoundation software library and a feature called "interrupting" moves (not in the official documentation) which allows executing moves immediatly instead of storing them in a queue.
+The hardware interface uses the sFoundation software library and a feature called "interrupting" moves (not in the official documentation) which allows executing moves immediatly instead of storing them in a queue.
 This feature is the reason why the “Advanced” firmware option is needed.

 ## Hardware Interfaces
 The following command interfaces are published: